 In addition, it is recommended that abstracts use appropriate language and avoid unnecessary jargon, as noted by several authors (Chen & Wang, 2018; Li & Ye, 2017; Pei & Wang, 2019; Zhang et al., 2021).
-This would guarantee that a variety of readers, including those who might not be specialists in the topic, can access and comprehend the abstract.
+This would ensure that the abstract is accessible and understandable to a wide range of readers, including those who may not be experts in the field.

-Finally, it is recommended that journals provide clear guidelines and templates for authors to follow when writing abstracts, as suggested by several authors (Chapman, 2019; Fu, 2018; Li & Ye, 2017; Torres-Salinas et al., 2020).
+Finally, it is recommended that journals provide clear guidelines and templates for authors to follow when writing abstracts, as suggested by several authors (Chapman, 2019; Fu,

+2018; Li & Ye, 2017; Torres-Salinas et al., 2020).
 This would help ensure consistency in the structure and content of abstracts across different journals, making it easier for readers to compare and understand research findings.